EngineerBetter/new-starters/README.md

 Pivotal Tracker embodies a methodology that we're keen to espouse.
 Using Tracker enables folks to get some initial experience with it, and also allows us to express tasks in terms of their value - something that's critical to delivering useful outcomes.

+## Approach to knowledge transfer

+We deliberately avoid documentation _unless_ we're sure it's going to add value over a long period of time.
+Documentation gets out-of-date very quickly, and as soon as it's out-of-date, it does more harm than good.

+We prefer a _just in time_ approach, in line with Kanban and the Toyota Production System, and typified by the phrase _You Ain't Gonna Need It_ (YAGNI).

+If something is important, it will come up in conversation or whilst pairing.
+If something is not important, no-one will talk about it.
+If you do not know a thing because it did not come up in conversation, no-one will think any the worse of you.

 ## Stuff you'll use

 Access to these and more are granted during the onboarding process.
 If you can't access any of the below, please contact the business operations folks.